 Candongas form the main form of public transportation in Bissau.
 These privately owned minibuses or large vans operate on semi-fixed routes.
 They are recognizable by their often colorful decorations and the constant flow of passengers boarding and alighting.

 Candongas generally operate from early morning (around 6:00 AM) until late evening (around 9:00-10:00 PM).
-They are frequent on main routes, especially during peak hours, and depart when full, keeping waiting times short.
+They are frequent on main routes, notably at busy times, and depart when full, keeping waiting times short.

 Candongas run along major arterial roads.
 Specific routes are generally known by locals, as official maps are absent.

-Major markets, like Bandim Market, and central squares often serve as informal hubs where candongas gather for passengers.
+Major markets, like Bandim Market, and central squares often serve as informal hubs where candongas gather for travelers.

 Fares are fixed for specific routes, usually 200-500 XOF (€0.30-€0.75) within the city.
 Payment must be cash (XOF) to the driver or conductor.